 - Mischaracterized expenses.
 Receipts are submitted as business expenses when they are actually personal purchases. - Fictitious expenses.
 Bogus receipts that appear genuine.
 Computer programs, design skills and even legitimate companies make it easy to create fake documents. - Overstated expenses.
-The employee inflates the cost of a legitimate expense, such as padding mileage or showing a larger tip than was paid.

-• Multiple reimbursements.
-An employee who remits the same receipt for an item whistleblowers to report suspicious actions.
+The employee inflates the cost of a legitimate expense, such as padding mileage or showing a larger tip than was paid. - Multiple reimbursements.
+An employee who remits the same receipt for an item more than once, thus receiving duplicate payments.